Onaivio/NODE_COACHING_GUIDE/readme.md

     A typical event is someone trying to access a port on the server

     A typical event is someone trying to access a port on the server and executed with ".js"

+# MERN Stack
+    This is an simply define as M for MongoDB, E for Express, R for React, and N for NodeJS

+## MongoDB
+    This is a document-based open soruce database system, which make use of the mongoose, Mangoose is a schema-based solution to model applications data, MongoDB Atlas is the fastest, easiest way get started with MangoDB  url =>  https://www.mangodb.com/cloud/atlas

+## Express
+    This is a open source web-application framework for NodeJS

+## React
+    This is a Javascript framework for building frontend application and User interfaces.

+## NodeJS
+    This is a Javascript run-time environment that execute Javascript code outside of the browser (such as server), simply a server-side progrmming language